 This means that you’ll have to install a series of “relief vents” at regular intervals to equalise the pressure.

 As mentioned above the build-up of air pressure in drainage pipes needs to be counteracted.
 When water in a pipe flows into a lower area, air must be added to replace the water, or a negative pressure zone will occur.

 If this occurs near a fixture (i.e. a sink), air will be drawn into the drainage system through the fixture trap – which causes a “gulping” or “gurgling” sound.

-To prevent this, relief vents need to be attendant, which will allow for pressure equalisation and relief across the whole system.
+To prevent this relief vents need to be attendant.
+This will allow for pressure equalisation and relief across the whole system.